marius-jopen/sveltekit-prismic-theme/README.md

 Just upload some images and texts and play around with it a bit.
 Like this we can check if everything worked, once we connect and run SvelteKit.

 You will notice that there is **slice section** in the Pages page.
 No need to use it now.
-We will get back to that later.
+We will also get back to that later.

 ## Setting up SvelteKit

+### Install SvelteKit
-This one is super easy.
+Now it is time to set up SvelteKit.
+This is super easy.
 Just run the npm install.
 ```
 npm install
 ```

+### Connect Prismic
 Then set up the connection to Prismic.

 Because your Prismic account is not private, we do not need a token and can just access it with linking to the public API.

 Change the api-endpoint to your own in this file [client.js](src/utils/client.js) to something like this 'https://YOUR-PRISMIC-URL.cdn.prismic.io/api/v2'.

+### Run the website
 If you now run npm run dev, you should see the website running!
 ```
 npm run dev